 - To find out the total price, multiply the total amount of fuel you will use by its price, so:

-- Now you know how to calculate the fuel use and its cost on your own, or use our gas calculator to make it so much easier and faster for you!
+- Now you know how to calculate the fuel use and its cost on your own, or you could use our gas calculator to make it so much easier and faster!

 Splitting the gas cost

 We finally know the answer to the question: how much gas will I use?
-However, we often travel with other passengers, so there is no need to pay for gas only by ourselves.
-We can split the cost among all passengers instead.
-All those calculations and counting are awkward, so to spare you the trouble, our gas calculator can do it for you:
+However, we often travel with other passengers, so there is no need to pay for gas only by ourselves, we can split the cost among all passengers instead.
+All those calculations can be working awkward, so, to spare you the time and effort, our gas calculator can do it for you: